Top 5 AdSense Alternatives That Pay Well in 2026

 Then, after I stopped showing ads for a while and applied for Mediavine, I got around $700 in my first month.

-If I started a blog today and was planning to pick a platform, I’d go for Journey since I have good experience with Mediavine, so there’s nothing to complain about.
+If I started a blog today and was planning to pick a platform, I’d go for Journey.

 If you’re just starting out, don’t worry too much about the traffic numbers.

-Focus on creating good content and connecting with your readers – more visitors will come if you keep at it and stay patient.
+Focus on creating good content and connecting with your readers.
+More visitors will come if you keep at it and stay patient.

 Happy earnings!